Ear Surgery (Otoplasty)

 - There may be incisions in front of the ear, within the concha (“bowl”).
 In addition, there is usually an incision behind the ear as well.

 - Excess cartilage may be removed, allowing some areas to be reduced in size.
-Sutures are often used to repair cartilage and in other instances, reshape cartilage that lacks the usual folding pattern.
+Sutures are often used to repair cartilage and in other instances, reshape cartilage that lacks the normal folds and curves.

 - A bilateral otoplasty usually takes 2-3 hours to complete, depending on the complexity.